Updated 3 weeks ago

 Finally, you can divide the system size by the power output of a solar panel to find out how many solar panels you need.
 The higher a solar panel’s power output, the fewer panels you need to install.

-graphic showing the equation for calculating how many solar panels you need using the system size.
-Divide the system size in kilowatts by the power output of a solar panel in kilowatts to find out how many solar panels you need
+Equation to calculate the number of solar panels you need.
+Solar system size in kilowatts divided by the power output of a singular solar panel in kilowatts equals how many solar panels you need.

 Remember, for this calculation, you need to convert a panel’s power rating from watts to kilowatts by dividing the wattage by 1,000.